 Psychologists: Continuing Education Credit for this program is provided by UC San Diego Center for Mindfulness.
 The UC San Diego Center for Mindfulness is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The UC San Diego Center for Mindfulness maintains responsibility for this program and its content.
-This course offers 10 hours of credit.
+This course offers 10 CE credit.

 Nurses: UC San Diego Center for Mindfulness is approved by the California Board of Registered Nursing, Provider Number CEP16351, for 12 contact hours.

 "I couldn't thank you more for the opportunity.
 I feel at peace after months of feeling lost and angry with the world."

 "MAPs has a good balance of instruction, practice, and discussion.
 I deeply treasure the knowledge of the benefits of meditation, and most importantly, a new attitude of kindness towards myself."